Huiziwang/Huiziwang.github.io/README.md

 - ["Comparison of Classification Methods for Pathogen Detection with High-Dimensional Microbe Finder Data", Invited Talk, Department of Statistics, Oklahoma State University (April 2024).](https://github.com/user-attachments/files/20270582/Seminar_Fall_2024.pdf)

 ### Research Experience:
+Dissertation: Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder.
+(May 2021 - Present)
+- Provide new methods for high-dimensional (HD) classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
+(No one method addresses all of these issues simultaneously.)
+- Advisor: Dr. Joshua D Habiger

-Graduate Research Assistant (Summer 2019 - Fall 2024)
+Graduate Research Assistant (May 2019 - December 2024)

-- Project: Pathogen Detection for Citrus using Microbe Finder.
+- Project: E-probes Targeting Citrus Pathogens.
 - Supervisor: Dr. Kitty Cardwell, United States Department of Agriculture (USDA) National Plant Health Champion and Director of the Institute for Biosecurity and Microbial Forensics (IBMF) at Oklahoma State University (Emerita).

-- Role: The lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside.
+- Role: Served as the lead statistician for an interdisciplinary research team including professors and students from Oklahoma State University and the University of California, Riverside that was funded by USDA.
 - Responsibilities: Algorithm Development; Data Generation; Data Curation; Statistical Analysis and Validation; E-probe Design; E-probe Validation; Weekly Meeting.

 ### Teaching Assistant Experience: